environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 ```
 # Estimate the ANI between samples
-sourmash compare *sig --ani --output ani.k31.compare --csv  ani.k31.compare.csv
+sourmash compare *sig --ani --output sourmash.ani.k31.compare --csv  sourmash.ani.k31.compare.csv
 # Create a very rough plot
 sourmash plot ani.k31.compare --vmin .7  #try adjusting the vim value to see what happens
 ```

+Copy `sourmash.ani.k31.compare.csv` and all your associated `.png` to `results`.

 **What do you observe?
 What is the ANI between Pro and your outgroup?
 What is the range in ANI between Pro strains?
 How accurate do you think this is?**

 > ANSWER HERE

-There are several tools that will estimate ANI for you including this [online GUI](https://gtdb.ecogenomic.org/tools/fastani?job-id=1).
+There are several tools that will estimate ANI for you including [fastani](https://github.com/ParBLiSS/FastANI).
+There is a nice [online GUI version of fastani here](https://gtdb.ecogenomic.org/tools/fastani?job-id=1).

-BONUS: Use a different tool (or the online GUI) to calculate the ANI for our genomes.
-Are the ANI's the same or different between your tool and the output from sourmash?
+Using fastani on the command line or with the online GUI, calculate the ANI for our genomes.
+Save the output of the fastani analysis as `fastani-ani.csv` in `results`.

+If you use the command line report your code here:

 ```
-CODE
+HERE
 ```

-## Part B. Rapid genome comparison using K-mers: Sourmash!
+If you used the GUI save a copy of the heatmap in your `results` folder.

+**Are fastani's estimated ANI values the same or different than those output by sourmash?
+Why?
+Look at the values for Pro vs your other bacterial genomes.**

+> ANSWER HERE

+**BONUS** Create a scatter plot of sourmash pairwise ANI values compared to ANI values returned by the tool that you chose.

+## Part C. Comparing functional potential across genomes